pliat963/Treasure-Hunt-Red/README.md

-# Treasure-Hunt-Red (not ready yet...)
+# Treasure-Hunt-Red

 A "treasure hunt" game that aims to encourage playing outside.
-The game consists of a device that searches for the treasures, and one or more treasures.
+The game consists of a treasure-searching device ("hunter"), and one or more treasures.

 By: Plia Trabelsi, Yonatan Reches, Noam Reches

 # Repository Structure

+UNIT TESTS directory - contains seperate components tests

 treasure_hunt directory - contains the files of the project:

    treasure_hunt/treasures directory - the code for the "treasure" devices

-   treasure_hunt/seeker directory - the code for the device that dearches the treasures
+   treasure_hunt/hunter directory - the code for the device that dearches the treasures

-unit_tests directory - contains seperate components tests - DIDN'T UPLOAD YET

-assets directory - contains a paraboic reflector 3d-print file - DIDN'T UPLOAD YET
+ASSETS directory - contains a paraboic reflector 3d-print file, used for one treasure

-user interface.docs - describes how to use the project - DIDN'T UPLOAD YET
+user interface.pdf - describes how to use the project

+SECRETS - TODO

 # Used Libraries

-...
+TODO